redkite-labs/redkitecms-docs/book/security.rst

 The firewall
 ~~~~~~~~~~~~

-The implemented firewall is quite simple, in fact it secures all the urls which start
+The implemented firewall is quite simple.
+In fact it secures all the urls which start
 with the **backend** token:

 .. code-block:: text